Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: undephased engine

 \end{enumerate}

 We have repeated the same plots as those of Fig. \ref{ggg} for average work for $\phi=\pi/2$, and we found that in this case, the best plane is the \textit{xy}-plane.
 However, note that a positive work condition was only verified for $\delta=0.1$ and not for $\delta$=0.3, 0.5, 0.7, 0.9, and 0.96.
-Further, for $\delta=0.1$, the highest possible value of work was found to be 0.6 achieved in the \textit{xy}-plane, which is smaller than the best achieved in the case when $\phi=0$, which is 0.97.
+Further, for $\delta=0.1$, the highest possible value of work was found to be 0.6, which is smaller than the best achieved in the case when $\phi=0$, which is 0.97.

 We have also plotted the efficiency and reliability of work as a function of $\alpha$ and $\chi$, and we found that when we set $\phi=0$, then efficiency and work reliability can achieve their best values also in the \textit{xz}-plane.
 But note that the maximum of work, its reliability, and efficiency are not necessarily achieved on the same basis in the \textit{xz}-plane.
-On the other hand, when setting $\phi=\pi/2$, it is better to measure the qubit in the \textit{xy}-plane instead of the \textit{xz}-plane.
-However, note that the highest values of work and its reliability and efficiency are always better in the \textit{xz}-plane than those when we measure the qubit in the \textit{yz}-plane.
-Please note that these conclusions are not affected by the values of $\beta$, $\nu_{1}$, or $\nu_{2}$.
+On the other hand, when setting $\phi=\pi/2$, it is better to measure the qubit in the \textit{xy}-plane.

 In our work in Ref. \cite{Abdelkader}, we found numerically that a heat engine is possible even when $\delta'\geq1/2$, in contrast to the case when the Otto cycle is based on two completely thermalizing baths.
 Nevertheless, we did not give the reason behind this.
 In the next subsection, we explain this.